mdwekat/nodeswarm/README.md

 worker threads in Node.js, enabling developers to easily leverage multi-core processing power for CPU-bound tasks.

 ### Motivation and Features
-`ThreadIt` was conceived out of a desire to simplify multithreading in Node.js, especially for TypeScript users.
-While Node.js offers the `worker_threads` module, it often requires dealing with separate JavaScript files and considerable boilerplate, shifting focus away from core application logic.

-`ThreadIt` stands out by allowing developers to directly execute any function in the codebase using threads, eliminating the need for separate files and reducing boilerplate.
-This is particularly advantageous for those using TypeScript, providing a seamless and more focused development experience.
-This library facilitates intelligent and efficient multithreading, enabling easy integration and optimal utilization of system resources, all while maintaining a simple and user-friendly API.
+`ThreadIt` was developed to simplify multithreading in Node.js, reducing the hassle and distraction from extensive boilerplate required by `worker_threads`.
+The library enables direct execution of any function using threads, removing the need for separate files, especially beneficial for TypeScript users, all within a clean and intuitive API.

 ## Features

-- **Efficient Multithreading:**
-  ThreadIt enables developers to easily create thread pools and dispatch tasks to worker threads, leveraging multi-core processing power for CPU-bound tasks, thus optimizing for performance and scalability.

-- **Virtual Threads:**
-  ThreadIt provides intelligent management of worker threads through its support for virtual threads, allowing users not to worry about manually managing the number of threads.
-It automatically handles the allocation and deallocation of threads, ensuring optimal performance and resource utilization.
+- **Efficiency:** Offers optimal performance and scalability through simplified multithreading and efficient management of CPU-bound tasks.
+- **Virtual Threads & Queue:** Ensures orderly and resource-efficient task execution.

-- **Simple and Intuitive API:**
+- **Simple API:** Guarantees easy integration and straightforward task execution.
-  ThreadIt offers a straightforward and easy-to-use API, making it simple to integrate and utilize in your projects, for creating thread pools and running tasks with minimal hassle.

-- **Graceful Error Handling:**
-  The library ensures graceful and informative handling of errors and thread termination, making debugging and resolving issues a breeze.

-- **Flexible Configuration:**
-  Adjustable pool sizes and various configurable options allow for fine-tuning to suit different needs and scenarios, providing flexibility in its integration.
+- **Error Handling:** Facilitates smooth debugging with concise error feedback.
+- **Flexibility:** Provides adjustable configurations to suit various needs.

 ## Installation
 Install ThreadIt using npm:

 ```shell